 Barley is rich in dietary fiber that makes it an ideal food for your little ones.
-It regulates free bowel movements and, therefore, keeps your baby healthier and stronger.
+It regulates free bowel movements and, therefore, keeps your baby healthier and stronger (1).

 2. Strengthens bones:

-Barley contains high quantities of phosphorous and calcium.
+Barley contains high quantities of phosphorus and calcium.
 Phosphorus also plays a prominent role in strengthening the bones apart from calcium.
-For your baby’s strong bones, you need to include barley in their diet.
+For your baby’s strong bones, you need to include barley in their diet (4).

 3. Strengthens the liver:

 Barley is effective in protecting and strengthening the liver.
-Studies also reveal that including this cereal in diet shows a notable effect in protecting the liver against damage.
+Studies also reveal that including this cereal in diet shows a notable effect in protecting the liver against damage (5).

 Barley seeds are effective against any fungal attacks on the body.
-They contain some biochemicals like proanthocyanidins, biflavones, chrysoerials that are known to have anti-fungal properties.
+They contain some biochemicals like proanthocyanidins, flavonoids and chrysoeriol that are known to have antifungal properties (6).

 How To Cook Barley Cereal For Babies?